Bounded Exponential Sums with Multiplicative Coefficients: Introduction

 \subsection{Overview of the paper}

-\begin{itemize} \item In Section \ref{pretentious}, we show that $\sum_{n \leq x}f(n)e(n\al)$ being bounded implies that $f$ is of a relatively special form, namely that $f$ is `pretentious'.
+\begin{itemize} \item In Section \ref{pretentious}, we show that $S_f(x,\al)$ being bounded implies that $f$ is of a relatively special form, namely that $f$ is `pretentious'.
 Roughly speaking, this means that $f$ `pretends to be' a Dirichlet character, i.e, a periodic function.
-Tao's logarithmically averaged Elliott result from \cite{tao2016logarithmically} will play a crucial role in this section, in addition to the language of `pretentious number theory' of Granville-Soundararajan. \item In Section \ref{3}, we prove \thref{stronger,special}, by combining the reduction from the previous section with sieve-theoretic, combinatorial, and analytic ideas based on the `rotation trick' introduced by Klurman, Mangerel, Pohoata and Ter{\"a}v{\"a}inen in \cite{klurman2021multiplicative} to study similar questions about partial sums of completely multiplicative functions.
-In particular, we develop a version of the rotation trick which allows us to extend their methods to handle general multiplicative functions, rather than just completely multiplicative functions. \item Section \ref{4} addresses the remaining class of functions, providing a partial converse to \thref{stronger} and proving \thref{igormain}.
-This section is rather technical, and involves a detailed analysis of the relevant quantities, combining inductive, probabilistic, analytic and combinatorial arguments with various direct computations, as well as a reduction to Gauss sums. \item In Section \ref{5}, we discuss the sharpness of our main results and whether it would be possible to strengthen them.
-In particular, we construct examples showing that a statement of the strength of \thref{special,igormain} does not hold in the general case, so we cannot conclude that the set of `exceptional' primes is finite in \thref{stronger}. \end{itemize}
+Tao's logarithmically averaged Elliott result from \cite{tao2016logarithmically} will play a crucial role in this section, in addition to the language of `pretentious number theory' of Granville-Soundararajan. \item In Section \ref{3}, we prove \thref{stronger}, by combining the reduction from the previous section with sieve-theoretic, combinatorial, and analytic ideas based on the `rotation trick' introduced by Klurman, Mangerel, Pohoata and Ter{\"a}v{\"a}inen in \cite{klurman2021multiplicative} to study similar questions about partial sums of completely multiplicative functions.
+In particular, we develop a version of the rotation trick which allows us to extend their methods to handle general multiplicative functions, rather than just completely multiplicative functions, and to deal with $f$ having zeroes. \item In Section \ref{4}, we prove \thref{special,bazinmain}, by combining the reduction from Section \ref{pretentious} with the large-sieve based lower bound on exponential sums obtained by the first author in \cite{bazin2025exponentialsums}.
+We note that the Duffin--Schaeffer--Koukoulopoulos--Maynard theorem \cite{duffin1941khintchine, koukoulopoulos2020duffinschaeffer} plays a key role in the proof of \thref{bazinmain} in order to find suitable rational approximations of $\alpha$ for almost all $\alpha.$ \item In Section \ref{5}, we discuss the sharpness of our main results and whether it would be possible to strengthen them.
+In particular, we prove results showing that a statement of the strength of \thref{special} does not hold in the general case, so \thref{stronger,bazinmain} are in some sense close to optimal. \end{itemize}